-These segments are written in array order into memory regions on the client endpoint.
-This enables scattering an RPC result's data into multiple buffers on the client endpoint.
+These segments are written in array order into memory regions on the requester This enables scattering an RPC result's data into multiple buffers on the requester.

-A client endpoint provides a write chunk as a receptacle for an RPC result.
-Typically the exact size of the result cannot be predicted before the server has formed the RPC reply.
-Thus the client must provide enough space in the write chunk for the largest result the server might generate for this RPC operation.
-The server updates the length of the chunk when it returns the Write list to the client via a matching RPC reply message.
+A requester provides a write chunk as a receptacle for an RPC result.
+Typically the exact size of the result cannot be predicted before the responder has formed its reply.
+Thus the requester must provide enough space in the write chunk for the largest result the responder might generate for this RPC operation.
+The responder updates the size of each segment in the Write chunk when it returns the Write list to the requester via a matching RPC reply message.

-Because the client must pre-allocate the area in which the server writes the result before the server has formed the reply, giving a position and size to the data, the client cannot know the $\ensuremath{\mathtt{XDR}}$ position of the reply object.
+Because the requester must pre-allocate the area in which the responder writes the result before the responder has formed the reply, giving a position and size to the data, the requester cannot know the XDR stream position of any result.
 Thus write chunks do not have a Position field.